-South Korea Tries For Homerun With Spit-less, Fan-less Baseball Season
+You're Out!
+No Fans — Or Spitting — As Baseball Returns To South Korea

 Will it affect performances on the field?

 "We'll find out soon," Straily says.
-The pitcher in him adds, "my hope is it'll be a little less energy for the hitters, you know no one to flip their bats for, so we can bring them down a notch with these empty stadiums here."
+The pitcher in him adds, "my hope is it'll be a little less energy for the hitters, you know, no one to flip their bats for, so we can bring them down a notch with these empty stadiums here."

 Epic bat flips are legendary in South Korean baseball; so are the fans, whose organized cheers and energy create game-long parties in the stands.